 Transfer Credit

 Students who wish to transfer previous graduate coursework from another institution must meet briefly with the Graduate Program Assistant to initiate the approval process.
-Coursework to be transferred must have an equivalent in the psychology department.
+Coursework to be transferred must have an equivalent in the Psychology Department.
 The student must submit syllabi of previous coursework for review by the department faculty members who currently teach the equivalent departmental courses.
 This process should be completed by the end of the first year of study.
-For the Ph.D. degree, the Graduate School allows up to 50% of the required coursework (exclusive of dissertation hours) to be transferred from another institution.
-Only coursework completed within a six-year period prior to beginning the UA psychology graduate program will be considered for transfer under this mechanism.
+For the PhD degree, the Graduate School allows up to 50% of the required coursework (exclusive of dissertation hours) to be transferred from another institution.
+Only coursework completed within six years prior to beginning the UA Psychology Graduate Program will be considered for transfer under this mechanism.
 In addition, Graduate School policy allows transfer of credits taken concurrently with enrollment in our department, subject to the same 50% requirement, if approved for the student's Plan of Study.
 The courses must be from accredited institutions and be taught by their graduate faculty.
 Credits will only be considered for transfer from institutions in which the student has earned a B average or better on all graduate work attempted.
+The Director of Graduate Studies will conduct the final review.

 Comprehensive Exams